If your dog won't eat or has a loss of appetite, you're not alone and…

 Many dog breeds have double coats.
 A double coat consists of a thick undercoat and a longer, thinner coat.
-Together, these two layers provide adequate insulation.
+Together, these two layers provide adequate insulation for cold weather dogs.
 Yorkshire Terriers do not have double coats.
 This breed has one single coat that doesn’t insulate as well as a double coat.
 This makes Yorkies more susceptible to colder temperatures.

 When their core body temperature drops, Yorkies will shiver.
 This is an automatic reflex intended to warm up muscle groups around vital organs like the lungs, liver, and heart.
 Get familiar with the signs of hypothermia, which include, lethargy, shivering, and trouble breathing.

 It’s recommended that you put a warm layer of clothing on your Yorkie at or below 50 degrees Fahrenheit (10 Celsius).
 Make sure that any protective winter clothing you provide your dog is comfortable and well-fitted.
-Don’t leave your dog outside for long periods of time during cold months.
+Dogs get cold, so don’t leave your dog outside for long periods of time during cold months.

 Dogs often shake when constipated or have diarrhea.
 In addition, nausea may cause shaking after car rides or when eating non-agreeable food.
 Symptoms of nausea include vomiting, drooling, and yawning.
 If your Yorkie shakes a lot, consider your routine and how your day-to-day may impact your dog.
 For example, that fun car ride you take every day may actually be the reason why your Yorkie trembles.